Chinese Festivals and Holidays calendar

 Lantern Festival (Yuánxiāojié 元宵节)

 The Lantern festival is on the first full moon after the New Year and marks the very end of the Spring Festival.
 Lanterns are lit and in places very long paper dragons parade the streets.
 The lanterns lit the way for the ancestral spirits to go home to their tombs after joining the family for the festivities.
-Great creativity was used in lantern design, which can include moving parts; some towns had riddles painted on them to entertain the people.
+Great creativity is used in lantern design, they come in all shapes and sizes (globes, dragons, square) and can include moving parts.
+Many lanterns are made of lucky red paper and some lanterns have riddles painted on them to entertain the people.
 Tangyuan (glutinous rice balls) are eaten and fir branches placed above doors.
+Taro (Colocasia esculenta) is a vegateble often eaten at the festival.
 The traditional lion dance was originally tied to just this festival but now are seen more generally throughout the year.
 In the countryside diseases were removed by making a procession out of the village, with many firecrackers scaring away and taking the illness with it.
 Children, often in scary masks, used to put on little stage shows and pantomimes.

 Dates : Tue Feb 19 2019 Sat Feb 8 2020 Fri Feb 26 2021